envico801/anki-owasp-top-10/README.md

 Q:: What are the characteristics of a secure session manager for preventing identification and authentication failures?
 A:: Use a server-side, secure, built-in session manager that generates a new random session ID with high entropy after login.
 The session identifier should not be in the URL, be securely stored, and invalidated after logout, idle, and absolute timeouts.

+#### Chapter 3 - Example Attack Scenarios

+Q:: What type of attack is happening in this scenario?

+Credential stuffing, the use of lists of known passwords, is a common attack.
+Suppose an application does not implement automated threat or credential stuffing protection.
+In that case, the application can be used as a password oracle to determine if the credentials are valid.
+A:: A07 Identification and Authentication Failures

+Q:: Can you identify the type of attack happening here?

+Most authentication attacks occur due to the continued use of passwords as a sole factor.
+Once considered best practices, password rotation and complexity requirements encourage users to use and reuse weak passwords.
+Organizations are recommended to stop these practices per NIST 800-63 and use multi-factor authentication.
+A:: A07 Identification and Authentication Failures

+Q:: What kind of attack is described in this situation?

+Application session timeouts aren't set correctly.
+A user uses a public computer to access an application.
+Instead of selecting "logout," the user simply closes the browser tab and walks away.
+An attacker uses the same browser an hour later, and the user is still authenticated.
+A:: A07 Identification and Authentication Failures

 ### Part IX - A08:2021-Software and Data Integrity Failures

 ![icon](https://owasp.org/Top10/assets/TOP_10_Icons_Final_Software_and_Data_Integrity_Failures.png)